 Figure~\ref{fig:semanticandinstanceseg} shows a qualitative comparison between Treeiso and our segmentation method.
 In the CULS region, both algorithms achieve excellent individual tree segmentation results.
 In all other regions we find that the deep learning-based methods has advantages over Treeiso in certain cases (marked by white ellipses).
 For plots where trees vary greatly in size, such as RMIT and TUWIEN, we could not find a way to tune the parameters of Treeiso such that it correctly segments trees of different sizes within the plot.
 It either over-segments large trees or merges small trees, whereas the learned segmentation model handles these situations better.
 In addition, for coniferous trees with jagged shapes such as those in the NIBIO and SCION examples, parameter tuning is also difficult to find suitable parameters for handling tightly spaced trees.
 Especially protruding branches are over-segmented, and none of the parameter setting we tried could rectify this.

 Another comparison was made against a different deep learning-based method~\citep{Straker2023Instance}.
-That method involves constructing a CHM from the point cloud and converting it to pseudo-colour images, which are then fed into a 2D object detection network, YOLOv5~\citep{Jocher2022yolov5}.
+That method involves constructing a CHM from the point cloud and converting it to pseudo-colour images of 640 $\times$ 640 pixels, which are then fed into a 2D object detection network, YOLOv5~\citep{Jocher2022yolov5}.
+They used the published weights of the YOLOv5l-seg model and chose the same hyperparameters as described by~\cite{Jocher2022yolov5}, except for changing the initial learning rate to 0.001.
 The quantitative comparison is given in Table~\ref{tab:compareYOLOv5}.
 Our segmentation-based approach achieved higher F-scores in all forest regions except for CULS.